 The rise of cloud-based SaaS applications and b2b e-commerce means that employees are now responsible for a much wider spectrum of company purchases.
 So without a streamlined process for company spending, they feel trapped and extremely inefficient.

 Case in point: here are two tweets I found from the CEOs of Clearbit and Product Hunt – both clearly showing the value of employee empowerment through modern company spending solutions:

 4. Increased need for transparency and trust in a modern workplace

-The data proves it: a recent study by TINYpulse found that management transparency is actually the top factor when determining employee happiness.
+The data proves it: a study by TINYpulse found that management transparency is actually the top factor when determining employee happiness.

 In the video below you can see an example of how a seemingly tiny change in internal financial processes helped Planday’s employees save a huge amount of time and effort.
 They went from traditional expense reporting to using a modern company spending solution:

 5. Modern cloud-based business software enables higher degree of interoperability and automation